COVID-19 SELF-TESTING SITES

 Call 911 or call ahead to your local emergency facility: Notify the operator that you are seeking care for someone who has or may have COVID-19.

-CDC advises that the best way to prevent infection is become vaccinated.
+CDC advises that the best way to prevent infection is become vaccinated and get your booster.
 If you are unable to receive a vaccine, avoid being exposed to the virus.

 Here are everyday actions to help prevent the spread of COVID 19:

 - People exposed to COVID 19 should be tested 3-5 days after exposure.
-If you have been exposed and are unvaccinated, quarantine at home for at least 10 days, even if you test negative for the virus during your quarantine period.
-Fully vaccinated people do not need to quarantine.
+If you have been exposed follow county quarantine guidelines.

-- If you are sick with even mild symptoms of COVID-19, please contact your medical provider to be tested.
+- If you are sick with even mild symptoms of COVID-19, please contact your medical provider.
 Testing is FREE and available through the state, click here for more information on testing locations and to register.

 - If you are having trouble getting tested or you are not able to register online, please call the County Public Health Department at 805-781-5500.